 7 Key Expectations of Gen Z Employees That Must be Addressed

 It was just a couple of years back that the corporate world saw a massive surge in the number of millennial employees joining the workforce.
 These were the individuals born between 1980-95 and were fresh new additions to the workforce.
 The one thing that millennials took seriously was getting recognized for their efforts.
-In order to hire and retain the top talents, organizations had to revamp their work culture and reframe their goals to fit in with the changing global financial system.
-As these changes were taking the desired shape, there has now emerged a new generation of job seekers, the Gen Z’ers or the iGen’s.
+To hire and retain the top talents, organizations had to revamp their work culture and reframe their goals to fit in with the changing global financial system.
+As these changes were taking the desired shape, there has now emerged a new generation of job seekers, the Gen Z'ers or the iGen's.

 Who are these Gen Z'ers?

 Individuals belonging to Generation Z are those who are born between the mid-’90s and early 2000.
 Unlike their predecessors, i.e. the millennials, Gen Z’ers are raised in the lap of technological advancements.
 This is one of the reasons why they are often referred to as iGens.

 Many people put the millennials and Gen Z'ers in the same category because of the skinny layer of differences between them.
 However, the latter is more demanding and far more ahead when it comes to adopting new technology.

 Having an inclusive mindset that is willing to learn new things and the constant search for challenges makes Gen Z more unique and impressive.
 For this reason, they have higher expectations compared to the former generations, especially when it comes to their career.
 That is why, as an employer, if you can understand and act on their expectations, you can harness the best out of this tech-savvy generation of workers to achieve goals together.

 In this blog, I’ll be discussing a few expectations with you that these Gen Z’s usually have in mind whenever they look for jobs or join an organization.

 7 Expectations of Gen Z’s That They Have From Their Employers